-The concept of microservice derives from the Bounded Context (BC) pattern in domain-driven design (DDD).
+The concept of microservice derives from the Bounded Context (BC) pattern in Domain-Driven Design (DDD).
 DDD deals with large models by dividing them into multiple BCs and being explicit about their boundaries.
 Each BC must have its own model and database; likewise, each microservice owns its related data.
 In addition, each BC usually has its own ubiquitous language to help communication between software developers and domain experts.

-Those terms (mainly domain entities) in the ubiquitous language can have different names in different Bounded Contexts, even when different domain entities share the same identity (that is, the unique ID that is used to read the entity from storage).
-For instance, in a user-profile Bounded Context, the User domain entity might share identity with the Buyer domain entity in the ordering Bounded Context.
+Those terms (mainly domain entities) in the ubiquitous language can be named differently between different Bounded Contexts even when different domain entities might share the same identity (that is, the unique ID value with which the entity would be retrieved from persistence).
+For instance, in a user-profile Bounded Context or microservice, the User domain entity might share identity with the Buyer domain entity in the ordering Bounded Context or microservice.

 A microservice is therefore like a Bounded Context, but it also specifies that it is a distributed service.
-It is built as a separate process for each Bounded Context, and it must use the distributed protocols noted earlier, like HTTP/HTTPS, WebSockets, or AMQP.
-The Bounded Context pattern, however, does not specify whether the Bounded Context is a distributed service or if it is simply a logical boundary (such as a generic subsystem) within a monolithic-deployment application.
+It is built as a separate process per Bounded Context, and it must use the distributed protocols noted earlier, like HTTP/HTTPS, WebSockets, or AMQP.
+The Bounded Context pattern, however, doesn't specify whether the Bounded Context is a distributed service or if it is simply a logical boundary, like a generic subsystem, within a monolithic-deployment application.

-It is important to highlight that defining a service for each Bounded Context is a good place to start.
-But you do not have to constrain your design to it.
-Sometimes you must design a Bounded Context or business microservice composed of several physical services.
-But ultimately, both patterns-Bounded Context and microservice-are closely related.
+It is important to highlight that defining a service per Bounded Context is a good place to start but you don't have to constrain your design to it.
+Sometimes you must design a Bounded Context or business microservice composed by several physical services.
+But ultimately, both patterns, Bounded Context and microservice, are closely related.

-DDD benefits from microservices by getting real boundaries in the form of distributed microservices.
+DDD benefits from microservices by getting real boundaries (distributed microservices).
 But ideas like not sharing the model between microservices are what you also want in a Bounded Context.